 Ask employees about their perceptions.
 Does the company take D&I seriously enough?
 Are current efforts working?
 What additional initiatives would they like to see?

 Once you have this information, combine it with the gaps identified from your research in step #1.
-Then drill down to where the problem areas are within your organisation – which locations, departments, positions, etc.
+Then drill down to where the problem areas are within your organisation – which locations, departments, positions, etc. Is management full of males of a certain race?
+Are women making less than their male counterparts in the same roles?

 3. Address policies that stand in the way of D&I